 - Prodrome, Aura, Headache or attack, and Postdrome.

-- Prodrome: One to two days prior to the migraine attack, patient may experience;
+- Prodrome: One to two days before the migraine attack, the patient may experience;

 - Mood swings.

 - Increased yawning.

 In case of an aura (during or before a migraine), there may be visual, motor, speech, and sensory illusions and disturbances such as,

 - A strange sensation of needles pricking an arm or a leg.

 - One side of the body becomes weak and numb.

 - There are visual illusions such as the appearance of flashes of light, zigzag patterns, bright spots.